sudopla/go-serverless-etl/README.md

 Please notice that if you are using a computer with an ARM-based processor like the Apple M1, the Fargate container will fail in the cloud.

-To solve this issue you will need to deploy using CodePipeline.
+To solve this issue you need to deploy the stacks using CodePipeline.
 Please fork this repository, then go to the following file [pipeline-stack.ts](cdk_infra/lib/pipeline-stack) and enter your Github user.

 ```typescript
 new CodePipelineStack(app, 'DeploymentPipelineStack', {